pblischak/zig-ndarray/README.md

-# Multidimensional Arrays in Zig
+# N-Dimensional Arrays in Zig